prabha-07/prabha-07.github.io/README.md

 ## ACADEMIC PROJECTS
 - **Canal Discharge Prediction Using ML and Neural Networks**
   **January 2022 - June 2022**
-  National Transportation, Planning and Research Institute, Kerala, India
-  **Team Size:** 4
+  National Transportation, Planning and Research Institute, Kerala, India - SSN College of Engineering, Chennai, India **Team Size:** 4
   **Role:** Team Lead
   Summary: Adopted ML techniques to predict the water discharge in the Thevera – Perandoor canal using a historical rainfall dataset.
 Leveraged models such as SARIMA, as well as neural networks such as LSTM, SANN and FNN.
 Prediction until 2030 was proposed via the SANN model, which had the best results in terms of R-squared, NSE, and MAE.